Ircama/ELM327-emulator/README.md

 Tasks are interrupted by one of the following conditions:

-- task termination performed by the plugin itself (e.g, returning a method with `False` or with `self.TASK_TERMINATE`)
+- task termination performed by the plugin itself (e.g, returning a method with `False` or with `self.TASK.TERMINATE`)
 - communication reset (e.g., communication disconnection, or.
 "ATZ" or *reset* command)
 - any AT command